jlyman/react-native-rating-requestor/README.md

     npm i --save react-native-rating-requestor

+Note there is a peer dependency on [react-native-community/async-storage](https://github.com/react-native-community/async-storage).
+You may also need to link in the native modules, which varies depending on the version of React Native you are using.

 ## Usage

 Import and create a new instantiation of the Rating Requestor somewhere in the main portion of your application: